Member Login |

 Section 5.
 Treasurer.
 The Treasurer oversees the financial records of the Association according to standard accounting practices and, whether performed personally or through the Association’s administrative office, is responsible for safeguarding the Association’s funds.
 The Treasurer presents periodic reports on the financial status of the Association to the General Council and a full report to the membership at the Annual Association Meeting.
 The Treasurer serves as Chair of the Finance Committee.
 The term of the Treasurer shall be 3 years.
 A detailed position description, approved by the General Council, shall be maintained on the Association’s website.

 Section 6.
 Secretary.
 The Secretary oversees the recording of proceedings of meetings of the Executive Council, General Council, and Association, and is responsible for the Association’s correspondence and developing meeting agendas for the Executive Council, General Council, and General Member Meetings in collaboration with the Executive Council.
+The secretary is in charge of coordinating communication across the organization to general membership.
 The term of the Secretary shall be 3 years.
 A detailed position description, approved by the General Council, shall be maintained on the Association’s website.

 Section 7.
 Executive Council Vacancy.
 In the event a vacancy occurs in an Executive Council position, the General Council will immediately elect a new officer to that position in accordance with Article VII.
-The elected member takes office immediately, shall serve out the term of the individual he/she/they replace, and will still be eligible for one complete term in that same Executive Council position in addition to the partial term he/she/they served as a replacement.
+The elected member takes office immediately, shall serve out the remainder of the term, and will remain eligible for one complete term in that same Executive Council position in addition to the partial term.

 General Council Standing Committees

-Section 3.
+Section 4.
 Meeting Cadence.
-The General Council shall meet bi-monthly, or more often if the need arises, at the call of the President or of at least three members of the General Council.
+The General Council shall meet every other month, or more often if the need arises, at the call of the President or of at least three members of the General Council.
 General Council meetings may be held in person, by videoconference, or other electronic means.
-A proposed agenda and supporting materials shall be made available to General Council members prior to a General Council meeting.
+The President and Secretary shall supply an agenda and supporting materials to General Council members prior to a General Council meeting.

 Any action required or permitted to be taken by the General Council or any committee thereof may be taken without a meeting if a majority of the members of the General Council or any such committee consent in writing via e-mail to the adoption of a resolution authorizing the action.
 The resolution and the written consents thereto by the members of the Board or any such committee shall be filed with the minutes of the proceedings of the Board or such committee.

-In the event a vacancy occurs on the General Council before the term of the individual concludes, the President shall, with the approval of the General Council, appoint a member to fill the vacancy.
-The new, appointed Council member shall complete the term of the former Council member and shall be eligible for up to one reelection.
+In the event a vacancy occurs on the General Council, the President shall, with the approval of the General Council, appoint a member to fill the vacancy.
+If a person is appointed to a position by the President, they will serve out the term, and are then eligible to be elected for two terms.

-Section 2.
-Elections.
-The Secretary shall work with the Association Manager to oversee the elections.
-One month before the annual conference, a secured, electronic ballot shall be activated on the Association’s website, along with instructions for electronic voting.
-All ballots must be electronically submitted to the website on or before midnight Eastern Time (GMT-5) on the 14th day after the initiation of the election to be counted.
+Section 3.
+Annual Elections.
+The Secretary shall work with the Association Manager to oversee the annual elections.
+By September 1st, a secured, electronic ballot shall be activated on the Association’s website, along with instructions for electronic voting.
+All ballots must be electronically submitted to the website on or before midnight Eastern Time (GMT-5) on September 15th to be counted.
 Results shall be posted to the Association’s website at the start of the annual conference.
 A plurality of the votes cast is needed for a candidate to win the election.
 In the event of a tie, the election shall be decided by a majority vote of the current number of General Council members prior to the end of the annual conference.
 Newly elected Executive and General Council members will assume their office at the Business Meeting hosted during the Association’s annual meeting.

-Section 4.
-If a current member of the General Council is elected to an Executive Officer position, he/she/they must resign as a General Council member before assuming the role of an Officer.
+Section 8.
+If a current member of the General Council is elected to an Executive Officer position, they must resign as a General Council member before assuming the role of an Officer.
 The President will then appoint an ASPBP member to the General Council to fill the vacancy.
 Approval by the General Council by majority vote will confirm the new member of the General Council.

-Section 5.
-If a conflict arises concerning elections of Executive Council or General Council Members, the current Chair of the ASPBP Nominating Committee and the two most available recent Past Presidents will be appointed to resolve any conflicts.
+Section 9.
+If a conflict arises concerning elections of Executive Council or General Council Members, the current Chair of the ASPBP Nominating Committee and the two most recent available Past Presidents will be appointed to resolve any conflicts.

 Section 1.
 Membership and Term of Service.
 Standing Committees are defined in these Bylaws and can only be removed or redefined by a majority vote of the membership.
 Other committees may be created by the General Council to serve specific duties important to the organization